rbisdorff/Digraph3/docSphinx/tutorial.rst

 fdp -Tpng random3RegularGraph-mis.dot -o random3RegularGraph-mis.png

 .. figure:: random3RegularGraph-mis.png
+    :name: random3RegularGraphMIS
     :width: 350 px
     :align: center
     :alt: A random MIS colored in the graph.

     A random MIS colored in the random 3-regular graph

-It is easily verified in Fig. 37 above, that the computed MIS renders indeed a valid kernel of the given graph.
+It is easily verified in :numref:`random3RegularGraphMIS` above, that the computed MIS renders indeed a valid kernel of the given graph.
 The complete set of kernels of this 3-regular graph instance coincides hence with the set of its MISs.

 >>> g.showMIS()
 *---  Maximal Independent Sets ---*